fp-cli/fp-cli-dev/README.md

 ### wp maintenance

-Provides tools to manage the WP-CLI GitHub organization and the release process.
+Provides tools to manage the FP-CLI GitHub organization and the release process.

 ~~~
 wp maintenance